aws-samples/non-profit-blockchain/ngo-fabric/README.md

 Sourcing the file will do two things:
 * export the necessary ENV variables
 * create another file which contains the export values you need to use when working with a Fabric peer node.
-This can be found in the file: peer-exports.sh.
+This can be found in the file: `~/peer-exports.sh`.
 You will see how to use this in a later step.

 Check the `source` worked: